 I’ve written a few short stories, and really enjoyed it.
-I wrote them to enter into contests.
+I wrote for contests.
 Some writers look down their noses at contests, but they can be very motivating.

 The Bus Trip.
 Momus Interruptus won Honorable Mention.
 Smoking Loopholes was the hardest to write.
 It had to be in dialogue only.
 Nothing else.

 My favorite is A Difficult Matter.
 It’s written in the I is Another category.

 THE TOPIC OF THIS CONTEST: